Why we should rethink how to empower women in emerging markets

 This article was written by Jessica Alderman.
 Jessica is the director of communications at Envirofit.

-Business Call to Action, and originally appeared on The BCtA Guardian Lab
+Content on this page is provided by Business Call to Action, and originally appeared on The BCtA Guardian Lab